Mission of the Barcelonaβeta Brain Research Center

 The Barcelonaβeta Brain Research Center (BBRC) is a research center dedicated to the prevention of Alzheimer's disease and the study of cognitive functions affected in healthy and pathological aging.
 It was created in 2012 by the Pasqual Maragall Foundation, with the support of the Pompeu Fabra University.

-The research carried out in the BBRC is based on the data obtained in the Alfa Study, promoted by the "la Caixa" Banking Foundation.
-The Alfa Study is a pioneering research infrastructure made up of nearly 3,000 cognitively healthy people, between 45 and 75 years old, who voluntarily participate in BBRC research.
+The research carried out in the BBRC is based on the data obtained in the Alfa Study, promoted by "la Caixa" Foundation.
+The Alfa Study is a pioneering research infrastructure made up of nearly 3,000 cognitively unimpaired people, between 45 and 75 years old, who voluntarily participate in BBRC research.
 According to the project in which they participate, these people periodically perform different clinical tests, of cognition and neuroimaging, and have the opportunity to participate in clinical trials of prevention.

 The contribution of the Alfa Study participants allows researchers to detect biomarkers that may be related to the preclinical phase of Alzheimer's disease, whose origin can be initiated up to 20 years before the onset of clinical symptoms.
 This early information is key to prevent cognitive deterioration and acquire a multidisciplinary understanding of the aging process and the pathophysiology of neurodegeneration.